Paul Verlaine

 Vessel where the true Blood shines, the pure,

-– And, O those children’s voices that sing in the dome!
+– And, O those children’s voices singing in the dome!

 Note: The last line is quoted by Eliot, in French, in The Wasteland (with reference to the Fisher King).